-Common Method Bias
+Common method bias

-The term “common method bias” denotes the scenario where the variance in data is related to the measurement technique utilized rather than the actual constructs being measured (Podsakoff, 2003).
-Based on Podsakoff (2003) research, different treatments should be used for formative and reflective constructs.
+The term “common method bias” (CMB) denotes the scenario where the variance in data is related to the measurement technique utilized rather than the actual constructs being measured (Podsakoff, 2003).
+Based on Podsakoff’s (2003) research, different treatments should be used for formative and reflective constructs.
 When “formative-indicator constructs are an integral part of a study, researchers must be even more careful than normal in designing their research because procedural controls are likely to be the most effective way to control common measurement biases” (Podsakoff, 2003, p.
 900).
-For reflective construct, statistical controls, such as VIF below 3.3 (Kock, 2015) and Harman’s one-factor test below 0.5 (Bhatia & Kumar Srivastava, 2019; Xiao et al., 2022), serve as an indication that common method bias is not a threat in the data.
+For reflective constructs, statistical controls, such as variance inflation factor (VIF) below 3.3 (Kock, 2015) and Harman’s one-factor test below 0.5 (Bhatia & Kumar Srivastava, 2019; Xiao et al., 2022), serve as an indication that CMB is not a threat in the data.

-This study followed the remedies for CMB for ICT formative construct according to Podsakoff et al.’s (2012) guidance.
+This study followed the remedies for CMB for the ICT formative construct according to Podsakoff et al.’s (2012) guidance.
 The questions for each construct were taken from validated questionnaires.
 Then, the clarity of the questionnaires was examined by two experts from the field of SCM and innovation.
-In addition, a cover page was supplemented with relevant information to help the respondent understand the purpose of the survey, including the instruction on how to fill out the questionnaire.
+In addition, a cover page was supplemented with relevant information to help the respondent understand the purpose of the survey, including instructions on how to fill out the questionnaire.
 After constructing the questionnaires, a pilot was conducted, to pinpoint possible issues and test the questionnaires and protocols.
-Finally, the reflective constructs were statistically tested for CMB following Kock (2015); Podsakoff and Organ (1986); Spralls et al. (2011) statistical procedures.
-The results of the statistical procedures are as follows: VIF was below 3.3 threshold and Harman’s one-factor test was below 50%, suggesting no concerns for CMB.
+Finally, the reflective constructs were statistically tested for CMB following statistical procedures of Kock (2015), Podsakoff and Organ (1986), and Spralls et al. (2011).
+The results of the statistical procedures are as follows: VIF was below the 3.3 threshold, and Harman’s one-factor test was below 50%, suggesting no concerns for CMB.

 Measurement model

 To assess the measurement model, it is important to determine whether the construct is formative or reflective.
-Therefore, we followed the procedure suggested by Hair et al. (2016) based on the research work of Chin (1998); Diamantopoulos and Winklhofer (2001); Fornell and Bookstein (1982); Jarvis et al. (2003) to determine if the construct is formative or reflective.
+Therefore, we followed the procedure suggested by Hair et al. (2016) based on the research work of Chin (1998), Diamantopoulos and Winklhofer (2001), Fornell and Bookstein (1982), and Jarvis et al. (2003) to determine if a construct is formative or reflective.
 A fundamental literature review provided well-grounded theoretical reasoning (Diamantopoulos & Winklhofer, 2001; Jarvis et al., 2003) to conclude that ICT is a formative construct (Gäre & Melin, 2011; Khaola et al., 2022; Levi-Bliech et al., 2018).
-In addition the ICT’s measurement items identifies a specific aspect of the construct area (Chin, 1998; Hair et al., 2016).
-Since the indicators of ICT represents autonomies and independent systems they caused the construct and are non-replaceable (Hair et al., 2016; Jarvis et al., 2003).
+In addition, the measurement items used identify a specific aspect of the construct area (Chin, 1998; Hair et al., 2016).
+Since the indicators of ICT represent autonomous and independent systems, they caused the construct and are non-replaceable (Hair et al., 2016; Jarvis et al., 2003).

-To test the research hypotheses, we used A second-generation structural equation modeling (SEM) – partial least squares (PLS) software.
-The analysis via Smart PLS 4 is better than other programs such as AMOS and LISREL when there is one or more formative constructs, complexity of the structural model, in an exploratory research for theory development, and small sample size (Hair et al., 2016; Hair et al., 2019).
+To test the research hypotheses, we used second-generation structural equation modeling (SEM) – partial least squares (PLS) software.
+Analysis via Smart PLS 4 is superior to other programs, such as AMOS and LISREL, when there are one or more formative constructs, a complex structural model, an exploratory research context, and small sample size (Hair et al., 2016; Hair et al., 2019).